 This solution addresses the key issue #8-3 described in subclause 5.8.3 which aims to support functional aliases within temporary voice group calls and for procedures for regrouping of users.

-The solution is based on the temporary user regroup using group creation procedure as described in 3GPP TS 23.379 [7] subclause 10.6.2.x.
+The solution is based on the temporary user regroup using group creation procedure as described in 3GPP TS 23.379 [7] subclause 10.6.210.
 The procedure can be initiated by an authorized user creating a temporary group with a list of MCPTT users and after that by initiating a group call.

 7.6.1.2 Temporary user regroup using group creation procedure